-Work From Home Newtown-CT will host its next lunch gathering on Friday, April 25.
+Work From Home Newtown-CT will host its next lunch gathering on Friday, May 30.
 Remote workers, home-based business owners, sole proprietors, jobseekers, stay-at-home parents, retirees, et al, are invited to join Newtown resident Greg Pategas for networking and socializing beginning at 11:30 am, at Sweet Mango.

 The Working Women’s Forum, an association of local professionals and entrepreneurs, will feature a talk titled “If I Wasn’t (What I’m Doing Now), I Probably Would Be...” on Wednesday, May 14, at The Villa Restaurant.
 Networking and light dinner begin at 6 pm, followed by discussion of career paths.

 Before Randy Eskenazi settled in nearby Brewster, N.Y., the financial advisor and his wife had looked at Newtown, “and fell in love with the town,” he said.
 So when the Edward Jones Investment boutique office space in Newtown became available this past summer, Mr Eskenazi relocated his White Plains, N.Y., office to 19 Church Hill Road, where he is happy to offer a broad range of financial services.
 After taking some time to refresh and brighten the space, Mr Eskenazi opened his doors for business in August 2013.
 What makes the Edward Jones Investment brokerage stand out from other firms, he said, is the personal service.
 At the 19 Church Hill Road location, it is just Mr Eskenazi and branch office administrator Kimberly Lydon on site.